m4s0/docker-php8.1-mysql8_symfony/README.md

 # Application

-Application runs with PHP 8.1 and MySQL 8
+Application runs with PHP 8.2 and Postgres:16.0

 #### Docker